-Achievement gap - The difference in academic achievement between students and specific subgroups or special populations of students.
+Achievement gap - The difference in academic achievement between students and specific subgroups of students such as racial minorities, English learners, economically disadvantaged students and students with disabilities.

-Career-technical education - An educational pathway that provides students, starting in grade 7, with academic and technical skills, knowledge and training.
-Career-technical education integrates core academic knowledge into a technical education framework.
+Career-technical education - An educational pathway that provides students, starting in grade 7, with academic and technical skills, knowledge and training in any of the dozens of technical industries such as manufacturing, engineering and health care.
+Career-technical education integrates core academic knowledge, such as mathematics and English language arts, into a technical education framework.
+Careertechnical education can conclude with the earning of an industryrecognized credential and can serve as a springboard to postsecondary education and careers.
+Approximately 160,000 Ohio middle and high school students are enrolled in careertechnical education courses.